 If you own the media, you own the audience.
 If you own the audience, you own the attention.
 If you own the attention, you make the money.

 When you publish content on your own website, the growth of the content will compound over time.
 Each time you publish something new, it’s a new opportunity to be found and a new idea that will get shared.

 As more and more traffic starts coming to your website, the value of your website will increase both in terms of the revenue the traffic generates, but also in terms of how much you could potentially sell your business for.

 In addition, there are more nuanced reasons to have a website.
 You can:

 - Control the branding

-- Establish your SEO (more on that later)
+- Learn SEO for content writers (more on that later)

 - Use social media to drive traffic back to your site